Peter-cloud-web/BookBites/README.md

 BookBites is a platform for book lovers to share their passion for books and connect with other enthusiasts, basically physical books exchange and sharing platform.

+This application uses a backend engine built with Ktor server with kotlin and postgres database : [BookBites API](https://github.com/Peter-cloud-web/BookSharingApp-Backend)

 #### Here's how it works:

 ##### Share your book: